Trying to get the right price on a lease car is a balancing act.

 It’s important to note that for many dealers, the new car is already at its lowest price - so it might be hard to haggle on the value of the car.

 Even if your trip to the car dealership leaves you unsuccessful, don’t be disheartened - you can try and save money elsewhere.
-You could try and get extras such as a maintenance package, better trim, or a higher mileage limit.
+You could try and get extras at a lower price, like a lease car maintenance package.

 Can I negotiate more if I buy outright?

 To buy or lease a car - the age old question.

 There’s obviously room for negotiation if you buy a new car outright, but probably not as much as you think.